JeanaDeLaire/accounting-system/README.md

 ## Testing

-Unit tests are including for each api request in the **tests** folder.
+Unit tests are included for each api request in the **tests** folder.
 To run the test suite simply run:

 ```
 npm test